 - Calendly – I just discovered this appointment / scheduling program and it is really cool.
 I can send a link to anyone I am trying to schedule an appointment with and they can see open slots in my day to pick what works for them.
 Once an appointment is scheduled they get a confirmation and reminder of the meeting.
 This is a really awesome tool.

-- CoSchedule – I use CoSchedule daily with WordPress and it is how I post my Blog on Pinterest, LinkedIn, Google+, Facebook Pages and Twitter.
+- CoSchedule – I use CoSchedule daily with WordPress and it is how I post my Blog on Pinterest, LinkedIn, Facebook Pages and Twitter.
 It is an amazing way to schedule posts across many platforms and if you have a team of people working with you it centralizes all the tasks in one place.
 Creating an editorial calendar and to-do list for the team.
 This is a great tool and one I can’t live without.

-- Typorama – This is a App that puts text over images.
+- Typorama – This is an App that puts text over images.
 I use this for making any posts on Instagram, Facebook, Pinterest, etc where I want to layer words over a blank page or image.
 I think it is worth it to pay for the upgrade to remove the Typorama logo on the finished product.
 I like how this App has lots of font options and is very simple to use.

 - Podcasts – I started listening to podcasts about a year ago and it has really been life changing.
 I walk every day from Grand Central Station in New York City to my office on 16th Street.
 It takes about 30 minutes and when I stopped listening to the same music over and over again and switched to podcasts, it made my walk so much more interesting.
 I now listen to all kinds of programs and have subscribed to many favorites.
 I don’t know which one will come up on a given day and each one offers a different personality or topic.
 If you aren’t listening to podcasts, I highly recommend plugging in and listening in.
 Message me if you want to know who I am listening to.